nwpointer/addressbookui/README.md

 please note:

-1. this is currently just a interactive wireframe, I intend to interativly improve the design.
+1. this is currently just a interactive wireframe.
 2. this is machine generated code so its crufty.

 How to view: